Deemed energy contracts explained

-What is a deemed contract?
+What is a deemed contract with an energy supplier?

 - The original contract doesn’t spell out what will happen after termination.
 If, for instance, it doesn’t say the original contract terms must apply when you’re ‘out of contract’

-- You continue to use gas, electricity, or both at the property.
+- You continue to use gas, electricity, or both at the property

-- Where a contract expires but you are still using gas, electricity, or both from the same supplier, a deemed contract is likely to exist if:
+If your fixed energy contract comes to and end, but you are still using energy from the same supplier, a deemed contract is likely to exist if:

-- The original contract does not spell out what will happen after expiry (e.g. it doesn’t include provisions for renewal, or state that the original terms still apply).
+- The original contract does not spell out what will happen after expiry (e.g. it doesn’t include provisions for renewal, or state that the original terms still apply)

-- You have told the supplier you don’t want the original contract to continue.
+- You have told the supplier you don’t want the original contract to continue

+It’s not all on you as a business owner though, as your supplier is duty-bound to inform you of the contract you’re on.
 If you start taking supply on a deemed contract, your supplier must take all reasonable steps to provide you with the Principal Terms of the deemed contract, including the charges or fees, and give you a copy of the full contract if you ask for it.

 The good news if you’re on a deemed contract, your supplier can’t stop you switching to another supplier, for any reason or at any time, meaning you won’t have to give notice before terminating the contract and you can’t be charged a termination fee.